Braves vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in 10 of their past 10 games and won eight of those contests.
+- The Braves have played as the favorite in nine of their past 10 games and won seven of those contests.

 - The Braves and their opponents have combined to hit the over seven times in their last 10 games with a total.